 Most of the Strother and Willis Families, in Rapides Parish, La., were neighbors in 1850.
-(Pay special attention to the 1850 Census household numbers.
+(Pay special attention to the 1850 Census household numbers in red.
 The dates in parenthesis are dates of birth and are estimates based upon census records in many cases).

 (649) Sally Willis (1798/1802).
 She may be a daughter of Rev. Joseph Willis.
 She was probably the Sarah Willis (1798) who married Nathaniel West.
 Their children were: Jackson West, William West (1828), Nathaniel West, Jr. (1834), John West (1836), Hettie West (1838), Andrew West (1840), Sophia West (1844) and Wade West (1852).

 (661) Francis E. Strother (1823) and his wife Mary S. Willis Strother (1827).
 There children were: Martha Ann Strother (1842), Elizabeth Strother (1844), Solomon Strother (1846), Mary Ann Strother (1847), Sophia Strother (1851), Francis P. Strother (1854), John Riley Strother (1859), Eliza Strother (1861), Henrietta Strother (1863).
 Francis E. Strother was Richard Strother, Jr.'s brother.
 Mary Willis was Agerton Willis' daughter and a sister to Rev. Daniel H. Willis (1817-1887), my great-great-grandfather.
 Agerton Willis was the eldest son of Rev. Joseph Willis.